Private vs. Public Ambulance Service: Differences, Pros, and Cons

 The most common difference between public and private ambulance services is in convenience and costs.
 Private ambulance services offer more comfort than public ambulance services and are more expensive.

-While a public ambulance service operates within a specific area, a private ambulance is not restricted to one location.
+While a public medical transport service operates within a specific area, a private medical transport service isn’t restricted to one location.
 Public ambulance services are primarily available for emergency cases, while you can schedule private ambulance services for non-emergency trips to the hospital.

 After every trip, a private ambulance company will provide you with a bill that details the services you received and the cost.
-On average, the total cost of a trip can range from $400 – $1200 or more depending on whether you have insurance, how many miles you travel, whether you need basic or advanced life support, etc.
+On average, the total cost of a trip can range from $400 to $1,200 or more depending on whether you have insurance, how many miles you travel, whether you need basic or advanced life support, etc.

 Ambulances aren’t just for emergencies.
 And you may not have access to a public ambulance service if it’s not an emergency.